 The most important part about this Ride is that you are there to support this incredible organization.
 Maybe you know someone who has fought cancer or maybe you’re just a supportive community member — but the real focus of this Ride is to raise support for Roswell Park and to have some fun doing it.

-With less than a month to go until The Ride For Roswell, there are still hundreds of volunteer positions to be filled.
+The Ride For Roswell will be here before you know it and there are still hundreds of volunteer positions to be filled.
 We hope you will consider signing up, and asking your family, friends and colleagues to join you.

 Click here to sign up to volunteer today!